fence-io/website/content/articles/networking/kubernetes-networking/index.md

 - Performance Overhead: Encapsulation can introduce additional latency and CPU overhead due to the processing required.
 - Complexity: More complex to configure, troubleshoot, and manage compared to flat networks.

-Some popular CNI plugins that support overlay networks include Cilium, Flannel and Calico.
+Some popular CNI plugins that support overlay networks include [Cilium in encapsulation mode](https://docs.cilium.io/en/stable/network/concepts/routing/#encapsulation).

 # Pod-to-Pod Communication